CloudPirates-io/helm-charts/charts/postgres/README.md

 ### Using Hardened Images

-When using hardened PostgreSQL images (such as from DHI or other security-focused registries), you may need to disable the default args:
+When using hardened PostgreSQL images (such as from DHI or other security-focused registries), you need to configure several settings:

 ```yaml
 # values-hardened-image.yaml